 - The car pulls to one side while braking.
 This can mean worn brakes, leaking fluid, or the need for a brake adjustment.

-These problems can seem intimidating, but the expert mechanics at All County Auto Repair & Tire know exactly how to handle them.
-Don’t risk a small brake issue turning into major damage--call to request a quote today!
+These brake repair problems can seem intimidating, but our friendly staff and the expert mechanics at All County Auto Repair & Tire brake shop in Stuart and Jupiter FL know exactly how to handle them and provide great auto care customer service for all automotive services.
+Don’t risk small brake problems turning into major damage--call to request a quote today!

 Understand your car’s brake system